openssl/openssl/Configurations/README.md

                            implemented yet)
         shlib_variant   => A "variant" identifier inserted between the base shared library name and the extension.
-On "unixy" platforms (BSD, Linux, Solaris, macOS, ...) this supports installation of custom OpenSSL libraries
+On "unixy" platforms (BSD, Linux, Solaris, MacOS/X, ...) this supports installation of custom OpenSSL libraries
                            that don't conflict with other builds of OpenSSL installed on the system.
-The variant identifier becomes part of the SONAME of the library and also any symbol versions (symbol versions are not used or needed with macOS).
+The variant identifier becomes part of the SONAME of the library and also any symbol versions (symbol versions are not used or needed with MacOS/X).
 For example, on a system where a default build would normally create the SSL shared library as 'libssl.so -> libssl.so.1.1' with the value of the symlink as the SONAME, a target